rorymcginnis1/MiniYouTube/README.md

 ## Build Instructions
-1. create a .env file in the application folder with the following variables DB_HOST (The name of the host (can be localhost)) DB_NAME (The name of the database in)
+1. create a .env file in the application folder with the following variables

+DB_HOST (The name of the host (can be localhost))

+DB_NAME (The name of the database in)

-DB_USER (The name of the user for the database) DB_PASSWORD (the password for the database)
+DB_USER (The name of the user for the database)

+DB_PASSWORD (the password for the database)

 PORT (The port you want the website to be on)

 Note: This can be any databse, local or global, it will create the tables inside your Database, so any db will work

-3. Once the .env file is created navigate to the applications folder and run the command npm run grade.
-This will create the tables in your databse
+2. Once the .env file is created navigate to the applications folder and run the command npm run grade.

+This will create the tables in your database

-4. Open the website (If you selected localhost for DB_HOST and 3000 for PORT the website will appear on http://localhost:3000)
+3. Open the website (If you selected localhost for DB_HOST and 3000 for PORT the website will appear on http://localhost:3000)